Joe's Walks 'n Talks

 And as joint pain is all about stuck Qi, a regular movement routine is mandatory.
 Qigong makes the healing journey an adventure. 🌅

-We just released a new routine for Members to prevent joint pain and help with arthritis here.
+We released a routine for Members to prevent joint pain and help with arthritis.